akirosingh/BetaHangtime/README.md

 # The goal of this repo is to create a tool for annotating hangtime for climbing videos

 # TODOs

 Improvements to make:
-Scroll horizontallly after pausing recording.
+Scroll horizontally after pausing recording.
 Copy pasteable text bracket for video
-Better Resizing
 Input video start time minute:seconds to adjust the x axis for the realtime.

 User experience.

 1. Alternate Pressing fj with lefthand and right hand.
 2. Press spacebar to quit recording
 3. Summary Statistics: